Meet the team

 Systems and Operations Team

-• Develops and maintains Research and Innovation's IT systems.
+• Develops and maintains Research and Innovation's business systems.

 • Manages operations across Research and Innovation.